Kuopio Battalion

 The Finnish Kuopio Battalion is responsible for training of a reconnaissance and ranger unit and a maintenance unit of the Kainuu Brigade.
 About 250 to 300 conscripts and 160 salaried professionals work in the battalion.

 Logistics Company

-The logistics company trains specialists for the supplies and transportation.
+The logistics company trains specialists for the supplies and transportation arms of the Finnish armed forces in Northern Finland, including Air Force and Border Guard personnel.

 It also leads the courses for the special maintenance personnel, logistics platoon leader and war-time unit officer courses in cooperation with other logistics units.